ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 ## Function Mocks

-Testerina provides the functionality to mock a function in a different third-party package with your own Ballerina function which will help you to test your package independently.
+Testerina provides the functionality to mock a function in a different third-party module with your own Ballerina function, which will help you test your module independently.

 #### @test:Mock {}

-The function specified following the annotation will be a mock function which will get triggered every time the original function is called.
+The function specified following the annotation will be a mock function that gets triggered every time the original function is called.
 The original function that will be mocked should be defined using the annotation parameters.

 ###### Parameters:

-`packageName: “<package name>”`: Name of the package where the function to be mocked resides in.
+`moduleName: “<module name>”`: Name of the module where the function to be mocked resides in.
 Default: “.”
-(No Package)
+(No Module)

 `functionName: “<function name>”`: Name of the function to be mocked.
 Default: none